-Millennial Parents Are Making This Big Mistake With Their Money, & It's Not About Avocado Toast
+Millennial Parents Are Making This Major Mistake With Their Money

 It's not really a secret that managing money is an important life skill, and one that is far from easy to accomplish.
 Honestly, it could take years for someone to fully understand how to budget for their expenses, learn the ins and outs of investing, and what it even means to be "in debt."
 But, life is all about lessons, and figuring out how to handle money is an important part of growing up, despite the many ups and downs along the way.
 Now, though, experts are saying that millennial parents are making this big mistake with their money.
 And no, it has nothing to do with avocado toast.